-Plan Your Career in ET - Civil Engineering Technology
+Plan your career in Civil Engineering Technology

-Construction document production with heavy emphasis on computer aided drafting (CAD) including the latest AutoCAD, Civil 3D and Sketchup software.
+Construction document production with heavy emphasis on computer aided drafting (CAD)

-Develop skills used for entry in Ohio’s growing oil and gas industry.
+Develop skills used for entry in Ohio’s growing oil and gas industry

 Enrollment, Graduation and Job Placement Information